cellgeni/STARsolo/README.md

 starsolo 10x /data/fastqs SAMPLE1 --species human -- --outFilterScoreMin 20 --soloFeatures Gene GeneFull SJ
 ```

 The `--` must come last, after all `starsolo` options.

-Because passthrough
-arguments are appended after the built-in flags, `STAR` will error if a passed
+**Overriding built-in flags.** Passthrough arguments are appended *after* the
-option is incompatible with one the CLI already sets.
+flags the CLI sets.
+STAR uses the last occurrence of a repeated parameter, so a
+passthrough flag overrides the built-in value of the same name — e.g.
+`-- --outFilterScoreMin 20` replaces the default `--outFilterScoreMin 30`.
+For
+multi-value parameters this is a full replacement, not a merge:
+`-- --soloFeatures Gene GeneFull SJ` replaces the built-in feature list
+entirely.
+(The parameter does appear twice on the resulting command line; this
+is expected and harmless.)

 ### 10x Genomics